stormid/components/packages/cookie-banner/README.md

 ---

 ## Usage
-Cookie consent is based on categorising cookies and the functions that initialise them, desribing them in a configuration object passed into the module at initialisition.
+Cookie consent is based on categorising cookies and the functions that initialise them, describing them in a configuration object passed into the module at initialisition.

 The cookie banner renders itself if no consent preferences are recorded in the browser.

 The consent form renders into a DOMElement with a particular className configurable options (classNames.formContainer).

 Install the package